 Battles take place in a turn-based fashion.
 Once triggered, they define a battle area that can grow in size in the course of the battle.
 Anything stepping into the area will be dragged in the fight, making large multiplayer battles are possibility by jumping in to help others.
 This will play a key role for the defense of settlements against attacks from a hostile NPC civilization.

 PvP is currently not possible, battles only pitch players against wildlife at the moment.

 The prototype is being developed as a multiplayer top-down 2D HTML5 game (using the Phaser 3 engine), played in the browser.
 The server runs on Node.js .
 Successful tests have shown that the game could be packaged as a desktop app for convenience (using Electron or NWJS), but for development and testing I’m sticking to the browser environment at the moment.

 I’m using the excellent Phaser 3 framework for the client side of the game.
 I’m using Node.js on the server side and Socket.io to connect the two.

-Credit goes to Tom Hoskisson for the realization of the Fort.
+Credit goes to María Jesus Gormaz for the creation of the building sprites.

 If you would be interested in contributing to Westward, drop me a message.
 I’m particularly interested in visuals at the moment, but contributions of all kinds can be discussed!